oakes/odoyle-rules/README.md

  (o/insert! player-id ::damage (* damage strength))]
 ```

-## Generating ids
+## Bulk changes

 So far our ids have been keywords like `::player`, but you can use anything as an id.
-For example, if you want to spawn random enemies, you probably don't want to create a special keyword for each one.
-Instead, you can pass arbitrary integers as ids:
+For example, if you want to spawn a bunch of random enemies, you probably don't want to create a special keyword for each one.
+Instead, you could pass arbitrary integers as ids:

 ```clj
 (swap! *session